Project: Sluice Boxes State Park

 Food and Water

 MWA will provide all food and cooking equipment.
-First meal provided will be breakfast Friday morning.
-No dinner provided Thrusday night so please plan accordingly.
+First meal provided will be breakfast Saturday morning.
+No dinner provided Friday night so please plan accordingly.
 Your last provided meal will be lunch fixings on Sunday.

 Volunteers are expected to help with food preparation and clean up on a rotating basis, but your crew leader will handle primary kitchen responsibilities.
 We will be filtering drinking water for the week and everyone's help in keeping the cubies full will be appreciated (MWA provides group water filters).